Timeline of Australian inventions: 20th century Post-Federation – 1901–1945

 1934 – Coupé utility – The car body style, known colloquially as the ute in Australia and New Zealand, combines a two-door "coupé" cabin with an integral cargo bed behind the cabin—using a light-duty passenger vehicle-derived platform.
 It was designed by Lewis Bandt at Ford Australia in Geelong, Victoria.
 The first ute rolled off the Ford production lines in 1934.
 The idea came from a Geelong farmer's wife who wrote to Ford in 1933 advising the need for a new sort of vehicle to take her 'to church on Sundays and pigs to market on Mondays.'

+1934 – Braille Printing Press – Minnie Crabb invented the Crabb-Hulme Braille Printing Press, the first Australian braille printing press and built to her specifications by H. Hulme.
+Designed to produce ephemeral material quickly, such as programs, catalogues and newsletters, and provided more opportunities for information to be quickly sent out to Braille readers across Australia.

 1937 – Both respirator – Also known as the Both Portable Cabinet Respirator, was a negative pressure ventilator (more commonly known as an "iron lung") invented by Edward Both.
 The respirator was an affordable alternative to the more expensive designs that had been used prior to its development (such as "Drinker's" by Philip Drinker and Louis Agassiz Shaw in 1928), and accordingly came into common usage in Australia.
 More widespread use emerged during the 1940s and 1950s, when the Both respirator was offered free of charge to Commonwealth hospitals by William Morris.

 1938 – Polocrosse – Inspired by a training exercise witnessed at the National School of Equitation at Kingston Vale near London, Mr. and Mrs. Edward Hirst of Sydney invented the combination polo and lacrosse sport which was first played at Ingleburn near Sydney in 1939.

 1939 – Degaussing – The degaussing of ships to counter the threat of magnetic mines in the early days of World War II was invented and patented by mining engineer Franklin George Barnes, son of Australian politician George Barnes.
 Barnes' invention was later developed further by Charles F. Goodeve of Canada.

 1940 – Zinc Cream – This white sun block made from zinc oxide was developed by the Fauldings pharmaceutical company.

 1943 – Splayd – The combination of knife, fork and spoon was invented by William McArthur after seeing ladies struggle to eat at barbecues with standard cutlery from plates on their laps.